 - 3. Put a blanket down or soft duvet for your pet to lie on, so it’s comfortable during the journey.

 - 4. Harness your pet in the car, or secure the pet carrier, in the crate, or travelling secured in the boot of the vehicle with grills.

-- 5. If travelling a long distance, prepare the pet for this by letting them get used to longer journeys than just going round the corner to the park beforehand, building up the time spent in the car.
+- 5. If travelling a long distance, prepare the pet for this by letting them get used to longer journeys than just going round the corner to the park for a walk or outing beforehand, building up the time spent in the car.